PrestaShop/prestashop.github.io/news/_posts/releases/2018-10-03-prestashop-1-7-4-3-1-6-1-21-maintenance-releases.md

     - #8763: Catch all Swift exceptions in Mail::Send()

-Contributors to this patch versions, from both the Core team and the community at large: [Axome]hibatallahAouadni (https://github.com/axometeam), [gfilippakis](https://github.com/gfilippakis), [Hibatallah Aouadni](https://github.com/hibatallahAouadni), [Jonathan Lelievre](https://github.com/jolelievre), [Pablo Borowicz](https://github.com/eternoendless), [Pierre Joube](https://github.com/PierreJoube), [Rémi Gaillard](https://github.com/rGaillard), [Thomas LEVIANDIER](https://github.com/tomlev).
+Contributors to this patch versions, from both the Core team and the community at large: [Axome](https://github.com/axometeam), [gfilippakis](https://github.com/gfilippakis), [Hibatallah Aouadni](https://github.com/hibatallahAouadni), [Jonathan Lelievre](https://github.com/jolelievre), [Pablo Borowicz](https://github.com/eternoendless), [Pierre Joube](https://github.com/PierreJoube), [Rémi Gaillard](https://github.com/rGaillard), [Thomas LEVIANDIER](https://github.com/tomlev).
 Thank you!
 Three of you contributed for the very first time, warm welcome :-)

-A very special thank to Panatan from the forum for the security report!
+A very special thank to Panatan from the forum to Robin Peraglie for the security reports!

 Since version 1.7.4.3 is a "patch" update to version 1.7.4.2, upgrading from any 1.7.4 version will be easy: features will work better, and modules & themes which worked fine on 1.7.4.x will work just as well with 1.7.4.3.<br/>
 Upgrades from a standard 1.7.x version should work just as well.